All Episodes

 $15,000 bail.

-It gets uh felonies get reduced to misdemeanors.
+Felonies get reduced to misdemeanors.

-These this is the only case in the history of New York City where they come up with a brand new legal theory because the statute of limitations had long passed, and it was passed over by Mueller.
+This is the only case in the history of New York City where they come up with a brand new legal theory because the statute of limitations had long passed.

-Then this guy Pomerance writes a book.
+Then this guy, Pomerance, writes a book.

-He's embarrassed, and he pressures him into caving to the to mob mentality in the media and elsewhere.
+He's embarrassed, and he pressures him into caving to the mob mentality in the media and elsewhere.

 This is not justice in America.